Team1091/team1091.github.io/fll.md

 · Season begins mid-August

 .
-Our first competition date is December 3rd at Oak Creek High School
+Our first competition date is in December

-· High-energy, sports-like tournament events held Nov. through March in the areas of robot design, robot game, innovation project & core values
+· High-energy, sports-like tournament events held Nov. through April in the areas of robot design, robot game, innovation project & core values

 · Email [FLL1091Robotics@gmail.com](mailto:FLL1091Robotics@gmail.com) if interested in joining or with questions